flamit/rPPG_CNN/README.md

 ```
 # Supported models:
 Currently, the following models can be trained in the rPPG framework:
-1. "resnet" for a resnet of depth 18.
+1. "resnet" for a resnet of depth 50.
-2. "skn" for selective kernel networks of depth 20.
+2. "skn" for selective kernel networks of depth 50.

-Network depths are not standardized/comparable, this is something to work on.
-Can also consider using deeper versions for better feature extraction.

 # Training
 To train the CNN, there are 3 steps: